Geetha63/MS-Teams-Scripts/Create New-CsTeamsMessagingPolicy/README.md

 # Create New-CsTeamsMessagingPolicy

 # Description
-The New-CsTeamsMessagingPolicy script enable administrators to control user TeamsMessagingPolicy,determines whether a user is allowed to chat.
-Set this to TRUE to allow a user to chat across private chat.Set this to FALSE to prohibit private chat.
+The New-CsTeamsMessagingPolicy script enable administrators to control user TeamsMessagingPolicy, determines whether a user is allowed to chat.
+Set this to TRUE to allow a user to chat across private chat.
+Set this to FALSE to prohibit private chat

 # Example
     New-CsTeamsMessagingPolicy -Identity "StudentMessagingPolicy" -AllowUserChat $false